 Your upgrade to EBS 12.2 is officially complete, and you’re on your way to reaping the benefits of the Continuous Innovation delivery model.

-Velocity is a managed services provider with over 100 E-Business Suite customers, with a proven methodology for successful, accelerated upgrades and cloud migrations for Oracle EBS.
-As an advanced Amazon APN partner, and an Oracle Platinum MSP for Oracle Cloud, you can choose the cloud provider that best suits your needs.
+Velocity is an application managed services provider with over 100 E-Business Suite customers, with a proven methodology for successful, accelerated upgrades and cloud migrations for Oracle EBS.
+As a member of the Amazon AWS Cloud Partner Network, and an Oracle Platinum MSP for Oracle Cloud, you can choose the cloud provider that best suits your needs.